banthaherder/private-api-gateway-demo/README.md

 # Setup
 1. In order for the golang function to be deployed to AWS Lambda it needs to be compiled.
 Executing `make` will gather dependencies, build binaries, and create zips bundles.

-2. `cd infra && terraform apply` Enter "yes" when prompted.
+2. `cd infra && terraform apply`* Enter "yes" when prompted.
 Brining up the infrastructure will take a minute or two.

 3. The `terraform apply` will output the URL with which you can `curl -X GET $URL` while connected via VPN to the VPC or from an EC2 launched within one of the private subnets.

+*`infra/provider.tf` uses a named "tf" profile I defined within ~/.aws/config.
+You should remove or comment out `profile = "tf"` from that file to use the default profile.